Mt. Teapot, Mt Banping and Mt. Canguanliao with Panoramic Views of Mountain and Ocean. A Bonus Hike to Mt. Nanzilin

 Peaks to Reach

 Mt.
 Teapot, aka Cha Hu Shan: 茶壺山, 599 meters (1,065 feet).
 The full name of Mt.
-Teapot is Wu Er Cha Hu Shan 無耳茶壺山, Earless Tea Kettle, meaning a kettle without the handle (ear here means handle).
+Teapot is Wu Er Cha Hu Shan 無耳茶壺山, Earless Tea Kettle, meaning a kettle without the handle (ear here means "handle").
 From certain places, this mountain does look like a kettle without a handle.
-Great views on the top but getting inside and out of the cave can be dangerous.
+Great views from the top, but getting inside and out of the cave can be dangerous.

 Mt.
 Banping: 半平山/半屏山, 713 meters (2,339 feet).
 Mostly hike on the ridgeline with great views.